 Gas Smart Metering Equipment.

+HAN Connected Auxiliary Load Control Switch (HCALCS)

+A Type 1 Device, incorporating a switch or other means of controlling a load on the Supply, which can communicate with ESME and SAPC via a HAN.

 Hashing

 A repeatable process to create a fixed size and condensed representation of a message of any arbitrary data.
 Hash and like terms shall be construed accordingly.

-HCALCS
+HCALCS [n] Setting Period

-HAN Connected ALCS, which is a Type 1 Device.

-HCALCS Technical Specifications

-HCALCS Technical Specifications as described in SMETS.
+A period during which the commanded state of HCALCS [n] is overridden through use of the Set HCALCS [n] State(5.6.3.33) Command.

+Home Area Network (HAN)

+A means by which a Device can send and receive information to and from other Devices.

 Home Area Network Interface (HAN Interface)

 A component of GSME, ESME, IHD or other Device that is capable of sending and receiving information to and from other Devices.